 The inspector may also review the results of the licensee’s direct observations when direct inspections are not possible, or if other factors such as personnel safety or radiation levels in the area to be inspected warrant use of the licensee’s direct observations.

+The following provides specific areas and activities the resident inspectors should consider incorporating into their routine Plant Tour inspections.

 Determine whether operators and support personnel: